openmediavault/openmediavault-docs/administration/general/powermanagement.rst

 Scheduled
 ^^^^^^^^^

-Based on cron, is possible to define shutdown, hibernation or suspend times for the server
+Based on cron, is possible to define shutdown, hibernation or suspend times for the server.